Transurethral resection (TUR) of the bladder

 outside of the body.
 Then the doctor will gently thread

-the scope into your bladder.
+your bladder.
 Your doctor will use small surgical

 tools through the scope to remove and/or burn away any